 American Sign Language (ASL) plays an important role in facilitating communication within the Deaf community and enabling them to communicate with others.
 However, did you know that sign language is growing in popularity as a second language around the world?

-ASL is not a language limited to the hearing impaired and is growing in popularity with an estimated 2 million speakers in North America alone.
+ASL is not a language limited to the Deaf.
+It is growing in popularity with an estimated 2 million speakers in North America alone.
 It is the 3rd most commonly studied language in the United States after English and Spanish.

 Here are the 3 top reasons why learning ASL is essential in the workplace and for your personal life.